Chapter 1 - An Eerie Similarity

 She had a big mess to clean up.

-Ana looked down at the dark puddle of blood that had seeped into the pavement outside Lion's Valley Point.
+Ana looked down at the dark puddle of blood that had seeped into the pavement outside Lion’s Valley Point.
 Most of it was absorbed overnight, but the maroon liquid could still be seen on the surface with pieces of cemented brain matter scattered around.
-She thought for a moment that the puddle was in the shape of a small bird when she craned her head to the right.
+She thought for a moment that the puddle was in the shape of a bit of a bird when she craned her head to the right.
 A person was behind her, watching her in amusement.

 “How are you always the first cleaner here?” a familiar voice asked.